4-H Leader’s Council

 Skamania County Leader’s Council

-The Skamania County 4-H Leader’s Council meets on a quarterly basis, with additional meetings scheduled throughout the year as needed.
-Meetings are typically held on the 1st Monday of the month of the new quarter and begin at 6:30pm.
-Most meetings take 1 hour and include approximately 30 minutes to cover 4-H business and 30 minutes for leader training that is provided by 4-H staff.
+The Skamania County 4-H Leader’s Council meets on a bi-monthly basis, with additional meetings scheduled throughout the year as needed.
+Meetings are typically held on the 3rd Monday of the month of the designated month and begin at 6:30pm.
+Most meetings take 90 minutes.
 Meetings are held via zoom and at the Hegewald Center in Stevenson, WA.

 Upcoming Meeting Dates